Postcodes in Australia: Australian states and territories

 Sometimes near the state and territory borders, Australia Post finds it easier to send mail through a nearby post office that is across the border:

 Some of the postcodes above may cover two or more states.
 For example, postcode 2620 covers both a locality in NSW (Gundaroo) as well as a locality in the ACT (Hume), and postcode 0872 covers a number of localities across WA, SA and NT.

 Three locations (Mingoola, Mungindi and Texas) straddle the NSW-Queensland border (so same town name and postcode on both sides).

-Jervis Bay Territory, once an exclave of the ACT but now a separate territory, is geographically located on the coast of NSW.
+Jervis Bay Territory is located on the coast of NSW.
 It is just south of the towns of Vincentia and Huskisson, with which it shares a postcode.
-Mail to the Jervis Bay Territory is still addressed to the ACT.
+Mail to the Jervis Bay Territory is addressed to the ACT.

 The numerals used to show the state on each radio callsign in Australia are the same numeral as the first numeral for postcodes in that state, e.g. 2xx in New South Wales, 3xx in Victoria, etc. Radio callsigns pre-date postcodes in Australia by more than forty years.

 External territories

 Australia's external territories are also included in Australia Post's postcode system.
 While these territories do not belong to any state, they are addressed as such for mail sorting:

 Three scientific bases in Antarctica operated by the Australian National Antarctic Research Expeditions share a postcode with the isolated sub-Antarctic island of Macquarie Island (part of Tasmania):

-There is also a "special" postcode for routing mail sent to Santa:
+There is also a "special" postcode for routing mail sent to Santa Claus: